Chasing Kareem: Tracking LeBron James' pursuit of NBA record - WHIZ News

 Abdul-Jabbar points: 38,387.

-James’ latest game: He scored 48 points Monday in the Los Angeles Lakers’ 140-132 win over Houston.
+James’ latest game: He scored 32 points Wednesday in the Los Angeles Lakers’ 116-111 loss to Sacramento.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports